Chaos (2005 action film): Release

-Screen Gems at one point was attached as the film's theatrical distributor, but a financial deal couldn't be made regarding release prints and advertising between the studio and producers.
+Screen Gems at one point was attached as the film's theatrical distributor, but a financial deal could not be made regarding release prints and advertising between the studio and producers.
 Eventually Lionsgate picked up the film and went through the same drama with producers, leading to a three-year delay in the film's North American release.

 Reception

+Critical response

-Michael S. Gant of Metro Silicon Valley wrote, "The plot depends on an impossible chain of coincidences, but there are some decent car chases."
+Michael S. Gant of Metro Silicon Valley opined, "The plot depends on an impossible chain of coincidences, but there are some decent car chases."
 Ian Jane of DVD Talk rated it 2.5/5 stars and wrote, "Chaos has a nice twist towards the end but is otherwise riddled with bad action movie clichés and poorly written dialogue."
 Jeffrey Kauffman, also of DVD Talk, rated it 3/5 stars and wrote, "Chaos isn't a bad film; it just isn't a very good one either."
 Tom Becker of DVD Verdict wrote, "Chaos isn't a great movie, but it's entertaining and manages to keep you off-kilter for much of its running time.
 While the film is ultimately too clever for its own good, Giglio gets points for trying to smart-up the genre."
 Also writing for DVD Verdict, David Johnson said, "Chaos may not redefine what's possible in the police suspense thriller, but it's satisfying and entertaining enough to earn a look-see by fans of the genre or anyone hankering for a decent, plot-twist-heavy actioner."